rusye/js30dayschallenge/README.md

 # 08 - Fun with HTML5 Canvas

 This one was a really exciting one.
 I didn't know that HTML had a canvas.
 In this one I also went ahead and turned some of the lines to single liners and also implemented ternary operators instead of following WesBos' methods.

+# 09 - Dev Tools Domination

+This one wasn't that crazy but it did remind me a little bit of ruby with the interpolation that is available through this.
+The ability to change the font size of the log is awesome!